Your WHMCS Portal Login Breaks After Every Update. We Monitor It.

 How does Velprove monitor WHMCS client portal login?

-Velprove launches a real headless browser that navigates to your WHMCS client login page, enters test credentials, submits the login form, and verifies that the client dashboard loads.
+Velprove drives a real browser to your WHMCS client login page, enters test credentials, submits the login form, and verifies that the client dashboard loads.
 If any step fails, you receive an instant alert with a screenshot showing exactly what the browser encountered.

 Can I monitor both WHMCS client and admin portals?

 Yes.
-You can set up separate browser checks for your WHMCS client portal login and your admin panel login.
-Each check runs independently and can have its own alert channels, so your NOC team gets notified about admin issues while your support team is alerted about client-facing problems.
+You can set up separate browser monitors for your WHMCS client portal login and your admin panel login.
+Each monitor runs independently and can have its own alert channels, so your NOC team gets notified about admin issues while your support team is alerted about client-facing problems.

 Will monitoring affect my WHMCS license or IP restrictions?

-No. Velprove's browser checks generate a single login request every 10 minutes from a consistent IP address.
+No. Velprove's browser monitors generate a single login request every 5 to 15 minutes depending on your plan from a consistent IP address.
 You can whitelist this IP in your WHMCS security settings if needed.
 The monitoring does not count against license limits or trigger brute-force protection when configured correctly.

 Stop learning about portal outages from support tickets